aleksod/PFNotes/notes.md

 _pass_ is a placeholder for nothing on the line in a loop due to significant whitespace.

 For ipython in particular, _whos_ shows dashboard with all variables of the current ipython session.

+## 2016.09.20 Lecture

+Today we are going to look at 3 topics:
+1. strings
+2. for loops
+3. lists